igrishaev/farseer/README.md

 - `-32700 Parse error`: Used then the server gets a non-JSON/broken payload.

-- `-32600 Invalid Request`: The payload is JSON but has wrong shape.
+- `-32600 Invalid Request`: The payload is JSON but has a wrong shape.

 - `-32601 Method not found`: No such RPC method.